 Dr. Goldberg acts as a consulting physician focused on functional and integrative approaches to health.
 She sees the full scope of "internal medicine" conditions but the management approach is different from a conventional medical approach, as it focuses on finding and reversing root causes of illness.

 Although she functions like a primary care physician for many of her patients, any time spent discussing conventional "routine health maintenance" (i.e. pap smears, mammograms, colonoscopy and the like) would reduce the time available to spend on integrative approaches and counseling.
 Dr. Goldberg therefore suggests that all patients establish a relationship with a primary care doctor.
 It is also more cost effective for the patient to discuss these issues within the insurance model, as they are covered services.

 Is Dr. Goldberg Board-Certified?

 Yes.
-Dr. Goldberg is certified by the American Board of Internal Medicine since 2000, and the American Board of Integrative and Holistic Medicine (ABIHM).
+Dr. Goldberg is certified by the American Board of Internal Medicine since 2000, and the American Board of Integrative and Holistic Medicine (ABIHM) since 2012.